hswind4/IAMReX/README.md

 ## Contact

-If you have any question or wanna contribute to the code, please don't hesitate to contact us.
+If you have any question or wanna contribute to the code, please don't hesitate to contact us via the [GitHub Issues](https://github.com/ruohai0925/IAMReX/issues) or zdsjtu@gmail.com.